How Celtics’ Jaylen Brown Can Use Disrespectful Snubs To Reach New Level

 Free-throw shooting

 Brown did a solid job getting to the line last season by averaging 4.3 free-throw attempts a night.
 However, he only made 70.3% of them, marking Brown’s lowest since his third year in the league (65.8%).
-Considering he’s an intense dynamic scorer, Brown needs to consistently finish at the line to prevent losing on as many charity points as possible, especially in late-game scenarios.
+Considering he’s an intense, dynamic scorer, Brown needs to consistently finish at the line to prevent losing out on as many charity points as possible, especially in late-game scenarios.

 Left-handed dribbling

-There’s no greater glaring blemish to Brown’s game than dribbling with a left hand.
-He committed 2.4 turnovers on average last season, which was a slight improvement from 2022-23 (2.9), but the issue presents itself constantly in situations when Brown attempts moves to the basket that require a (somewhat) reliable left hand.
+There’s no greater blemish to Brown’s game than dribbling with a left hand.
+He committed 2.4 turnovers on average last season, which was a slight improvement from the 2022-23 season (2.9), but the issue presents itself constantly in situations when Brown attempts moves to the basket that require a (somewhat) reliable left hand.
 It’s especially needed for Brown’s high-motor, speedy archetype when pesky defenders target that vulnerability to slow down Boston’s offense.

 Playmaking

 Sure, it’s general and bland but then again, there isn’t some abundance of voids to Brown’s overall game.
-It was known in welcoming Kristaps Porzingis and Jrue Holiday aboard that if Boston’s blueprint were to come to life, Brown — at Tatum — would need to lead by example in sacrificing their accolades.
+It was known in welcoming Kristaps Porzingis and Jrue Holiday aboard that if Boston’s blueprint were to come to life, Brown — and Jayson Tatum — would need to lead by example in sacrificing their accolades.
 Scoring figures went down from career-best points for each of Boston’s co-stars and Brown’s assists average increased from 3.5 to 3.6.
 That could take an even better jump, especially with a roster more talented than any other Brown’s played alongside in the NBA.
 Even with Porzingis out presumably until December, Brown can excel more as a facilitator and open the door for scoring opportunities for everyone on the floor.

 Then again, not falling content has been a constant for Brown even before the Cal product became a three-time NBA All-Star and champion.